 Seeger’s husband, Scotty, had just started a new job and was preparing to travel to the coast when he became concerned about Brelynn’s breathing.
-Brelynn’s pediatrician at Sandhills Pediatrics referred her to Palmetto Health Children’s Hospital, where doctors discovered that Brelynn’s oxygen levels had sharply fallen.
+Brelynn’s pediatrician at Sandhills Pediatrics referred her to Prisma Health Children’s Hospital–Midlands, where doctors discovered that Brelynn’s oxygen levels had sharply fallen.
 She was hospitalized and started on oxygen while tests were done to determine the cause of her illness.

 Over the next several days, Brelynn became weaker and more lethargic.
 During a bronchoscopy, Seeger had a gut feeling something was terribly wrong with Brelynn.
 Then, she saw a hospital bed come around the corner with Brelynn, surrounded by doctors and nurses.
 “I lost it.
 Right there in the middle of the hall.
 Her pulmonologist explained that Brelynn was on life support and was being taken to the pediatric intensive care unit (PICU).”

 Brelynn spent about a week in the PICU, surrounded by loving family members, including her great-grandmother.
 One night, her monitors began beeping.
 “My baby was blue, purple and not able to breathe on her own.
 I watched as these hard working nurses and doctors tried to save my baby.
 I cried out and begged God not to let my baby die.
 That night will never leave me,” said Seeger.